ImperialCollegeLondon/RSEBlog/docs/posts/design_patterns.md

 namely the `Strategy Pattern` which belongs to the class of Behavioural Patterns.

 What are the ingredients do we need to be aware of to get started then?

 - i) As the patterns themselves are abstract in nature, we introduce the reader to their architecture via UML diagrams.
-UML stands for `Unified Modeling Language` and visualises the way and via what links systems interact with each other.
-This makes it particularly useful to visualise software.
+UML stands for `Unified Modeling Language` and visualizes the way and links through which systems interact with each other.
+This makes it particularly useful to visualize software.
 You might say - we have barely started and yet are off to a detour?
 Not really - at least not without ulterior motive.
-Having fundamental knowledge about UMl diagrams will make it easier to facilitate the transition from the anatomy of the Design Pattern to the actual code, as the
-UML diagram serves as the blueprint we use to translate the pattern to code.
+Having fundamental knowledge about UML diagrams will make it easier to facilitate the transition from the anatomy of the Design Pattern to the actual code, as the UML diagram serves as the blueprint we use to translate the pattern to code.
- - ii) The definition of the Design Pattern we wish to make use of
+- ii) The definition of the Design Pattern we wish to make use of.
 - iii) Some background of the application we apply the Design Pattern to.
-The author chose a common topic in finance, namely financial derivatives pricing.
-The derivative we are interested here are European put and call options.
+The author chose a common topic in finance, namely option pricing, specifically, European put and call options.
 Do not worry yet.
 We will introduce and explain the necessary vocabulary as well as the equations we implement as we go along.
+- iv) The actual implementation of pricing European options making use of the strategy pattern.

+Let us now follow that plan and get going.

 <!-- more -->

 ## Unified Modeling Language (UML)

-Before diving into Design Patterns, it is important to first consider how we can define objects and their properties at the conceptual level, much like an architect creates a blueprint before actual construction begins.
+In software engineering, it is often important to consider how to define objects and their properties as well as functions that interact with data, at a conceptual level.
+This is much like an architect creating a blueprint before the actual construction of the building begins.
-In software architecture, a key tool for this purpose is the Unified Modeling Language (UML).
+One of the tools available to us for this purpose is the `Unified Modeling Language (UML)`.
-UML is a standardised modeling language widely used in software engineering to specify, visualise, construct, and document the components of software systems.
+More specifically, UML is a standardised modeling language to specify, visualise, construct, and document the components of software systems.
-While it is not a programming language, UML serves as a helpful tool for helping software developers plan and design software architecture.
+While it is not a programming language per se, it serves software developers and software architects plan and design their software.

-### How does UML help us in Software Engineering?
+As part of ingredient (i), we briefly outline the nuts and bolts of UML here, but for the interested reader, it is referred to *[Booch at al. (2005)]* for an elaborate discussion.

-UML includes a set of graphic notation techniques to create visual representations of Object-Oriented software systems.
-UML simplifies communication, making it easier for both development teams and external stakeholders to understand the software design and incentivises forward planning of a structured API, rather than retroactively having to standardise a badly designed API in the future.
+UML includes a set of graphic notation techniques to create visual representations of software systems and is meant to simplify communication, making it easier for both, development teams and external stakeholders to understand the software design.
+Moreover, it incentivises forward planning of a structured API, rather than having to retroactively standardise a poorly designed API in the future.
 This is particularly helpful in a collaborative setting.

 Moreover, UML diagrams play an important role in the documentation process, offering various types of diagrams tailored to different aspects of the software.
 For instance, use case diagrams are used for requirements gathering, class diagrams depict static structure, and sequence diagrams detail interactions within the system.
 UML also helps break down complex systems into manageable components that can be designed, analysed, and implemented independently.
 Another key strength of UML is its platform independence, allowing the same modeling language to be used across various platforms, ensuring consistency and flexibility in software design.

 ### Types of UML diagrams

 UML includes several types of diagrams, each serving different purposes:

 - Structural diagrams (e.g., class diagrams, object diagrams): Focus on the static aspects of the system.
 - Behavioural diagrams (e.g., use case diagrams, activity diagrams): Focus on dynamic aspects.
 - Interaction diagrams (part of behavioral diagrams, e.g., sequence diagrams, communication diagrams): Focus specifically on the flow of control and data among the elements in the system.

 Thus, UML helps developers engineer and translate their ideas into functional software, serving as a component of modern software engineering practice.